QuantEcon/lecture-python-intro/in-work/markov_chains.md

 * inflation next year depends on inflation this year
 * unemployment next month depends on unemployment this month

-In fact Markov chains are one of the workhorse models of economics and finance.
+Markov chains are one of the workhorse models of economics and finance.

 The theory of Markov chains is beautiful and insightful, which is another excellent reason to study them.